odoo/documentation/content/developer/reference/backend/views.rst

       />
     </control>

+``open_on_click``
+  defines whether or not the record can be opened from the list.
+By default, this attribute is set to true if the list is in a view and set to false if the list is in a `one2many` or `many2many` field.

 .. [#treehistory] for historical reasons, it has its origin in tree-type views
                   later repurposed to a more table/list-type display